Active Substance: hydroxocobalamin

 How is Cyanokit used?

 Cyanokit is given as an emergency treatment as soon as possible after poisoning.
-It is given as an intravenous infusion over 15 minutes.
+It is given as an infusion over 15 minutes.
 For adults, the initial dose is 5 g.
 For children, it is 70 mg per kilogram body weight up to a maximum dose of 5 g.
 A second dose can be given, depending on how severe the poisoning is and how well the patient is responding.
 The second dose is given over a period of between 15 minutes and two hours, depending on the patient’s condition.
-The maximum dose is 10 g for adults, and 140 mg/kg in children up to a maximum of 10 g.
+The maximum total dose is 10 g for adults, and 140 mg/kg in children up to a maximum of 10 g.

 How does Cyanokit work?